Shakti (1982 film): Plot

 As the years pass by, Vijay, who has now become a young man, begins resenting his father and his father's love for upholding the law.
 During a chance encounter, Vijay rescues a young lady named Roma, Ravi's mother, from 4 rowdy men who try to molest her.
 Vijay and Roma begin to form a close relationship.
 During a job interview for the post of Assistant Manager of a Hotel, K.D.
 Narang, the owner of the hotel, happens to be passing by.
-He interjects the interview and promptly hires Vijay.
+He interjects in the interview and promptly hires Vijay.
 Vijay remembers K.D.
 Narang as the person who had saved his life and decides to work in whatever capacity required with the man he perceives he owes his life to.

 The duo, J.K. and K.D., have now become sworn enemies in their illegal businesses, so J.K. decides to remove his thorns before they suck the blood out of him and his business.
 J.K. tries to get K.D. murdered, but Vijay rescues K.D. with his presence of mind.
 Vijay reminisces to K.D. how Vijay owes his life to K.D., and now Vijay becomes K.D.'s, right-hand man.
 J.K. is infuriated at his men for failing to kill Narang.
 His men tell him that Vijay spoiled the plan.
 Enraged, J.K. creates a plan to kill Vijay first, followed by Narang, and then Ashwini.

 Ashwini resents the growing proximity between Vijay and K.D.
 Narang, so he asks Vijay to leave his house.
 Vijay moves in with Roma, and they start living together, without marriage.
 Sheetal tries to persuade her son to leave the path of wrong, but in vain.
 Later, Roma reveals to Vijay that she is pregnant with his child, who is Ravi, so Vijay marries her.
 One night, while Vijay and Roma are at a restaurant, a drunk man named Ganpat Rai attempts to propose to Roma, but Vijay beats him up, causing two men dressed in blue clothes to come forward and escort Rai out of the hotel.
 It turns out that these two men hired Rai to act foolish and drunk.
 A few minutes later, one of the men stabs Rai to death.
 The next morning Vijay returns home, but Ashwini's men follow him.
 Ashwini's most loyal officer, Sudhakar, possesses a warrant claiming Vijay had murdered Rai.
 Vijay is taken into police custody, but when the charges are determined false, Vijay is released from prison, and he begins to work with K.D. full-time.